Another Earth: Release

 Another Earth had its world premiere at the 27th Sundance Film Festival in January 2011.
 It was released in dramatic competition.
 Variety reported: "[It] has been deemed one of the more highly praised pics of the fest as it received a standing ovation after the screening and strong word of mouth from buyers and festgoers."
 The distributor Fox Searchlight Pictures won distribution rights to the film in a deal worth $1.5 million to $2 million, beating out other distributors including Focus Features and the Weinstein Company.

 Fox Searchlight is the distributor of Another Earth in the United States, Canada, and other English-speaking territories.
 The film had a limited release in the United States and Canada on July 22, 2011, expanding to a wide release in ensuing months.

 In its first week in theaters, it grossed $112,266.
 Eventually, the film grossed $1.9 million worldwide.

 Reception

-Rotten Tomatoes gives Another Earth a rating of 66% based on 128 reviews and an average score of 6.29/10.
-The critical consensus reads: "Another Earth is often weighed down by placid pacing and ponderousness, but this soulful sci-fi nevertheless offers plenty of profound concepts to ponder."

 Film critic Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four.
 Ebert commented that, "Another Earth is as thought-provoking, in a less profound way, as Tarkovsky's Solaris, another film about a sort of parallel Earth".